seshupavan/seshupavan.github.io/about.md

 <br />

 In my free time, I travel and hike regularly.
-During childhood, I was fortunate to have traveled to many countries, and now I continue to do so inside and outside the US.
+During my childhood, I was fortunate to have traveled to many countries, and now I continue to do so inside and outside the US.

 <br />

-Unlike many people's work, most of my work isn't public, partly due to how the field of chip architecture has evolved over time (and also because I am terrible at cataloging my work or preparing it for public consumption!).
-That being said, I hope to share my thoughts, learnings and observations here, so as to get people excited in this field and just raise general awareness!
+Unlike many people's work, most of my work isn't public, partly due to how the field of chip architecture has evolved over time (and also because I am terrible at cataloging my work and preparing it for public consumption!).
+That being said, I hope to share my thoughts, learnings and observations here, and any public facing work so as to get people excited in this field and just raise general awareness!